christf/decentral_network/decentral_freifunk.md

 This eliminates a single point of failure in current Freifunk networks: the gateways.

+#### Assumptions

 Assuming we have unconnected wlan mesh clouds.

-For each mesh clouds we have at least one node that provides uplink capabilities.
+* For each mesh clouds we have at least one node that provides uplink capabilities.
 This node can and must establish VPN connections to allow connectivity between mesh clouds.
 These uplink-nodes will use Linkfinder to learn a viable VPN endpoint.
 Each uplink-enabled node will create multiple VPN connections.
-At least one of them must target an exit-node.
+At least one of them should target an exit-node.

-All exit-nodes will form a tight mesh themselves via VPN.
+* more than 90% of the traffic inside a Freifunk network is routed towards the internet.
+This means the exit-nodes will see 90% of the traffic.
+* All uplink-nodes should have the capability to become an exit-node.
+We are  assuming that only a fraction of the regular uplink-nodes will actually be exits.
+Instead most exits will run in a data-center somewhere, much similar to the current gateways
+* The exit-nodes are tightly-meshed via VPN.
+When the exit-functionality breaks down to whatever reason, the traffic should be re-routed via another exit with no additional hops.

 #### WG-broker-Server